Mesh Wi-Fi Systems Explained: What Most Buyers Don’t Realize Before Installing.

 *This post may contain affiliate links for which I earn commissions.*

 Mesh Wi-Fi is a system of multiple coordinated routers (nodes) that create one unified wireless network across your home.
-It is designed to improve coverage consistency; not increase your internet speed.
-In real homes, performance depends more on node placement, layout and backhaul type than on brand or advertised speed ratings.
+It is designed to improve coverage consistency (how evenly Wi-Fi signal is distributed throughout your home); not increase your internet speed.
+In real homes, performance depends more on node placement, layout and backhaul type (how mesh nodes communicate with each other) than on brand or advertised speed ratings.

 Key Takeaways